pnp/sp-dev-fx-webparts/.github/ISSUE_TEMPLATE/question.md

 ---

 Thank you for asking a question!
 Use the sections below to submit a question ONLY if it's related to samples in this repo.
-If you have an issue or question about list formatting or its documentation, please submit it at https://aka.ms/spdev-issues
+If you have an issue or question about web part development or documentation, please submit it at https://aka.ms/spdev-issues

 - Questions that do not follow the below template will automatically be closed
 - All questions are welcome - let us know what's on your mind!